stephenleo/data-science-blog/_sources/data-science-blog/career/career.md

 # 👔 Data Science Career
-This chaptor contains general advice on entering and thriving in a Data Science career
+This chapter contains general advice on entering and thriving in a Data Science career